pastedware/blazing-extraction/README.md

 **Entries Decrypted: 4071**

-Compared to other extractors that takes almost a minute to decrypt my passwords and cookies entries, this took under **seconds**.
+Compared to other extractors that takes almost a minute to decrypt my passwords and cookies entries, this took under half a **second**.

 # How to use?